Sara-Iftikhar/Sara-Iftikhar.github.io/_pages/about.md

 News
 ----------
-* My first first author paper published in JEMA titled "“Prediction and interpretation of antibiotic-resistance genes occurrence at recreational beaches using machine learning models".
+* My first first author paper published in JEMA titled "Prediction and interpretation of antibiotic-resistance genes occurrence at recreational beaches using machine learning models".